 Allowlisting Note: Are you having issues with accessing our simulated phishing websites?
 Check out our website allowlisting support article.

 Important Note: All links to our managed phishing websites are for one-time use. i.e. we allow users to access the simulated phishing website but then expire the link within 15-30 minutes so future attempts to access the webpage will lead to a 404 error page.
-This is designed to replicate the same masquarading techniques that real-world threat actors use.
+This is designed to replicate the same masquerading techniques that real-world threat actors use.

 This introduction will take you through every step involved in the creation and use of phishing website templates.